 - Low-cost operating structure.
 We focus on building and operating facilities with low delivered costs to enable us to better manage market downturns.
-We believe the combination of the following factors contributes to our goal of having a low-cost structure and high margins: - our ownership of the vast majority of our reserves, resulting in mineral royalty expense that was less than 0.1% of our sales in 2019; - the optimal positioning of our mines and their respective processing plants, enabling cost-efficient and highly automated production processes; - our processing expertise, developed over the 120-year company history and shared amongst our facilities, which enables us to create over 400 product types with unique characteristics while minimizing waste; - our integrated logistics management expertise and geographically advantaged facility network, which enables us to reliably ship products by the most cost-effective method available, whether domestic or overseas; we transport products by truck, rail or barge to meet the needs of our customers, including at in-basin transload locations and directly at wellhead locations via our SandBox operations; - our large customer base across numerous end markets, which allows us to maximize our mining recovery rate and asset utilization; and - our large overall and plant-level operating scale.

-- Focus on safety and positive relationships with the communities in which we operate.
+We believe the combination of the following factors contributes to our goal of having a low-cost structure and high margins: - our ownership of the vast majority of our reserves, resulting in mineral royalty expense that was less than 0.5% of our sales in 2020; - the optimal positioning of our mines and their respective processing plants, enabling cost-efficient and highly automated production processes; - the active management of our product mix at each of our plants as we seek to maximize our profit margins which requires us to use our expertise in balancing key variables such as mine geology, processing capacity, transportation availability, customer requirements, and pricing; - our integrated logistics management expertise and geographically advantaged facility network, which enables us to reliably ship products by the most cost-effective method available, whether domestic or overseas; we transport products by truck, rail or barge to meet the needs of our customers, including at in-basin transload locations and directly at wellhead locations via our SandBox operations; - our large customer base across numerous end markets, which allows us to maximize our mining recovery rate and asset utilization; and - our large overall and plant-level operating scale. - Focus on safety and positive relationships with the communities in which we operate.
 We focus on the safety of our employees and maintain safe and responsible operations.
 We also believe we are known in the communities in which we operate as a preferred employer and a responsible corporate citizen, which generally serves us well in hiring new employees and securing difficult to obtain permits for expansions and new facilities. - Strong reputation with our customers.
-We believe we have built a strong reputation during our 120-year operating history.
+We believe we have built a strong reputation during our 121-year operating history.
 We have a long track record of timely delivery of our products according to customer specifications, which we believe contributes to a reputation for dependability.
 We also have an extensive network of technical resources, including materials science and petroleum engineering expertise, which enables us to collaborate with our customers to develop products to improve the performance of their existing applications. - Commitment to innovation.
-Our team is dedicated to continuing to develop patentable products through research and development.
-The acquisition of EPM has accelerated our team's research and development efforts by providing additional expertise and testing equipment, such as experience with filtration products and with high temperature manufacturing processes. - Experienced management team.
+Our research and development teams work to enhance our existing products and develop new, patentable products.
+We expect this will increase our presence and market share in certain specialty products end markets and allow us to enter new markets.
+We manage a robust pipeline of new products in various stages of development. - Experienced management team.
 The members of our senior management team bring significant experience to the dynamic environment in which we operate.
 Their expertise covers a range of disciplines, including industry-specific operating and technical knowledge.
-We believe we have assembled a flexible, creative and responsive team that can quickly adapt to changing market conditions.
+We believe we have assembled a flexible, creative and responsive team that can quickly adapt to changing market conditions. - Maintain financial strength and flexibility.
+We intend to maintain financial strength and flexibility to enable us to better manage through industry downturns and pursue acquisitions and new growth opportunities as they arise.
+In connection with the EPM acquisition, on May 1, 2018, we entered into a Third Amended and Restated Credit Agreement (the "Credit Agreement") with BNP Paribas, as administrative agent, and the lenders named therein.
+The Credit Agreement increased our then existing senior debt by establishing a new \$1.380 billion senior secured credit facility, consisting of a \$1.280 billion term loan (the "Term Loan") and a \$100 million revolving credit facility (the